tsinghua-ideal/Syno/docs/plans.md

 ### Hash

 - [x] Fix hash collision.
 (If not possible, try finding data structures that tolerate collisions.)
 (Temporarily this seems fixed?)
+- [ ] Replace `std::hash` with custom hash for better reproducibility.

 ## CodeGen